fog/fog-proxmox/docs/compute.md

 service.nodes.all
 ```

-This returns a collection of `Fog::Compute::Proxmox::Node` models:
+This returns a collection of `Fog::Proxmox::Compute::Node` models:

 Get a node: